callmepartario/og-csrd/README.md

 Readers are encouraged to support Monte Cook Games, who have so generously made this information available.
 Consider buying products listed in [What's In The Book?](https://callmepartario.github.io/og-csrd/#choose-products) to ensure ongoing support and developmnt for the CSRD's informing material.

-## Cypher System Open Licence

 This product is an independent production and is not affiliated with Monte Cook Games, LLC.
-It is published under the Cypher System Open License, found at http://csol.montecookgames.com
+It is published under the [Cypher System Open License](http://csol.montecookgames.com).

-CYPHER SYSTEM and its logo are trademarks of Monte Cook Games, LLC in the U.S.A. and other countries.
-All Monte Cook Games characters and character names, and the distinctive likenesses thereof, are trademarks of Monte Cook Games, LLC.

 ## Contact the Editor